Hydrogenation: Batch hydrogenation under atmospheric conditions

 The original and still a commonly practised form of hydrogenation in teaching laboratories, this process is usually effected by adding solid catalyst to a round bottom flask of dissolved reactant which has been evacuated using nitrogen or argon gas and sealing the mixture with a penetrable rubber seal.
 Hydrogen gas is then supplied from a H_{2}-filled balloon.
 The resulting three phase mixture is agitated to promote mixing.
 Hydrogen uptake can be monitored, which can be useful for monitoring progress of a hydrogenation.
 This is achieved by either using a graduated tube containing a coloured liquid, usually aqueous copper sulfate or with gauges for each reaction vessel.

 Batch hydrogenation at elevated temperature and/or pressure

 Since many hydrogenation reactions such as hydrogenolysis of protecting groups and the reduction of aromatic systems proceed extremely sluggishly at atmospheric temperature and pressure, pressurised systems are popular.
 In these cases, catalyst is added to a solution of reactant under an inert atmosphere in a pressure vessel.
 Hydrogen is added directly from a cylinder or built in laboratory hydrogen source, and the pressurized slurry is mechanically rocked to provide agitation, or a spinning basket is used.
 Recent advances in electrolysis technology have led to the development of high pressure hydrogen generators, which generate hydrogen up to 1,400 psi (100 bar) from water.
 Heat may also be used, as the pressure compensates for the associated reduction in gas solubility.

-Flow hydrogenation

-Flow hydrogenation has become a popular technique at the bench and increasingly the process scale.
-This technique involves continuously flowing a dilute stream of dissolved reactant over a fixed bed catalyst in the presence of hydrogen.
-Using established high-performance liquid chromatography technology, this technique allows the application of pressures from atmospheric to 1450 psi.
-Elevated temperatures may also be used.
-At the bench scale, systems use a range of pre-packed catalysts which eliminates the need for weighing and filtering pyrophoric catalysts.